ibbles/LearningUnreal/Landscape and Lighting.md

+#Landscape
+#Lighting

 A newly created Landscape in a default level will have shadow artifacts around the Landscape Components until lighting has been built.
-To make [[Sculpt a Landscape|Sculpting]] easier we can tweak the lighting settings to get rid of them.
+To make [Sculpting](./Sculpt%20a%20Landscape.md) easier we can tweak the lighting settings to get rid of them.

 # Directional Light
 Select the Directional Light, named Light Source, and switch Mobility from Stationary to Movable.